Exomag/moments-robust-planning-ecc2019/README.md

 In order to reproduce the simulations and plots of the paper, navigate inside the `case_study` folder and run the `generatePlotsCaseStudy` MATLAB function.
 The function will run all the necessary simulations and produce all the plots of the paper.
 The plots will also be saved under a `plots` folder in TikZ format, which can then be readily included in a LaTeX document.

 ## Citing this work
-Please cite the original thesis when using any part of this code.
+Please cite the original paper when using any part of this code.
 BibTeX citation data:
 ```
 @inproceedings{Lefkopoulos2019,
     author	  = "V. Lefkopoulos and M. Kamgarpour",
     title	  = "Using Uncertainty Data in Chance-Constrained Trajectory Planning",
     booktitle = "2019 European Control Conference ({ECC})",
     year	  = "2019",
     pages	  = "2264-2269",
 }
 ```